jacksonmelcher/ringcentral-bot-template-js/README.md

 **Ensure you are logged into your GitHub account and click this [link](https://github.com/jacksonmelcher/ringcentral-bot-template/generate).**

+This chatbot is powered by the [ringcentral-chatbot framework for JavaScript](https://github.com/tylerlong/ringcentral-chatbot-js).

 If you need help creating a bot follow these directions or visit [Tyler Long's Repo](https://github.com/tylerlong/glip-ping-chatbot/tree/express).